Current as of January 2022 | Download print version (in PDF)

 - The non-habitual transfer of used goods by natural or legal persons that do not engage in commercial activity (GST Law, Article 2(b));

-- The transfer or importation of goods and the provision of services to public or private educational institutions for the pursuit of their objectives (GST Law Article 2(g));
+- The transfer or importation of goods and the provision of services carried out to public or private educational institutions for the pursuit of their objectives (GST Law Article 2(g));

 - The import or transfer of goods on a gratuitous basis (a título gratuito) to Foreign Organizations or Entities of International Technical Cooperation (ENIEX), national nongovernmental organizations (ONGD-PERU), and private and nonprofit institutions that are eligible to receive donations of a charitable or educational character (IPREDA).
 A recipient organization (NPO) must be duly registered in the corresponding APCI administrative registry and also registered by SUNAT as eligible to receive tax deductible donations.
 Law No. 30498 eliminated provisions requiring approval by Ministerial Resolution (GST Law Article 2(k), modified by Law No. 30498).

 An NPO can recoup GST paid in connection with the purchase of goods and services in Peru when they are paid for with overseas financing and/or non-reimbursable international technical cooperation funds.
 Eligible organizations must be registered with the APCI and with the SUNAT as exempt organizations for income tax purposes (Decreto Legislativo No° 783).
 This benefit has been temporarily extended through December 31, 2024 (Decreto Legislativo No. 1519).

 D. Import Duties